 This Course satisfied the initial training obligations related to Safety Management Systems within a CAMO environment with due consideration to Human Factors.

-This requires a real “team effort” as regulator and airline are all part of one large system.
+This requires a real “team effort” as regulators and airlines are all part of one large system.

 We must strive to ensure we are able to deliver a strong human performance to protect both the person and the system.

 We need to effectively manage human factors within the organization, to do so we need to address the risks and exposures, all threats need to be understood and mitigation put into place to address them.

 The course is highly participative and stimulates involvement and provides for powerful HF motivation and awareness.
 The aim is to give delegates a full introduction to Aircraft Maintenance Human Factors.

 The course meets the full intent of EASA Part CAMO Requirements (Initial SMS & human factors training should cover all the topics of the training syllabus specified in GM2 CAMO.A.305(g)

 The training will introduce the delegates to all elements of Aviation Safety Systems & Human Factors with the intention of providing a better understanding of the subject and finding workable methods to improve standards and compliance.